 Using a chimney charcoal starter or an old grill top over naked flame, Kishu charcoal may take up to an hour to light.
 Be patient with this charcoal as the heat generated can last upwards of 6 hours!
 Avoid using starters or lighter fluids as this will affect the flavour of the charcoal.

-Our kishu charcoal is sold in one kilo bags.
+Our kishu charcoal is sold in one kilo bags and per piece for water filtration.
 For larger case amounts please contact us directly.

 |Type||100% Pure Ubame Oak|